davidcoles/vc5/README.md

 ![Console screenshot](console.jpg)

 You can add static routing to forward traffic for a VIP to the load balancer, or configure BGP peers in the YAML file to have routes automatically injected.
 You will see that an virtual ethernet device and a net namespace has been added.
-These should be removed when the binary exists (use Ctrl-C).
+These should be removed when the binary exits (use Ctrl-C).

 If you don't have a routed environment then you can test with a client machine on the same VLAN.
 Either add a static route on the client machine pointing to the load balancer, or run BIRD/Quagga on client and add the client's IP address to the BGP section of the YAML config.